parallelsio/rails-prototype/README.md

 Parallels is an open source project designed of two *interdependent* parts:
-* A : an open source, cloud-based OS
+* A : an open source OS
 * B : an open data knowledge base

 As one, it allows people to seamlessly create, connect, and explore the evolution of their ideas, in connection with others.